zanemilo/Dijjon/README.md

             Simple music loops.

 ### Dynamic Quest & Narrative Mechanics
-- **Branching Quest System:** The quest engine dynamically handles quest instances and branching storylines through a modular dispatcher system.
+- **Branching Quest System:** The quest engine is planned to dynamically handle quest instances and branching storylines through a modular dispatcher system.
 Quests are defined as collections of narrative tasks, each with multiple possible outcomes based on player choices.
 - **Robust Internal Logic:**
   - **Task Execution:** Quests are broken down into steps that execute scripted actions based on user input.
   - **Skill Checks & Randomization:** Integrated logic for dice rolls and dynamic skill checks ensures that outcomes reflect both player decisions and RNG mechanics.